european-central-bank/BEAR-toolbox/README.md

 >> BEARapp
 ```

-The recommended version to run BEAR is 21a or above.
-For older MATLAB versions, use `>> BEARapp20a` or run BEAR from the command line.

 ## For non-MATLAB users

 In the ECB website below, you will find a compiled version of BEAR that does not require a MATLAB license to install.